Financial Assistance

 Students applying for admission are eligible to apply for a financial-assistance package which is renewable for a total of four years.

-The four-year package consists of a teaching assistantship together with an offer of part-time summer employment paying at least $4,200 each summer.
 Teaching assistantships carry tuition remission and generous health benefits.
 We also provide some support (usually very limited) for student research, as well as some opportunities to compete for additional scholarship funds.

 For students who make good progress during their first four years but need an additional year to complete their dissertation, we offer a fifth-year fellowship that has a stipend comparable to the salary for an assistantship.